Stencyl/stencylpedia/chapter-12/ads.md

 ## Limitations

-Stencyl does not support full-screen (interstitial) ads for the iAd network at this time.
+Stencyl does not support [full-screen (interstitial)](http://community.stencyl.com/index.php?issue=101.0) ads for the iAd network.
 If you need this functionality, consider using AdMob or an alternative network.

 ## AdMob